MutatingFunc/mutatingfunc.github.io/content/blog/2023-10-31 iPadOS vs macOS.md

 * Accessibility APIs so you can use window managers as a crutch for your subpar windowing experience.
 * Command line… Are you _sure_ you couldn’t do the same stuff just as fast with a UI designed for humans, theoretically?
 Keyboard shortcuts are generally faster than typing words.
 * \[Your niche use-case here]

+Overall, I often get the impression iPadOS is the platform people _choose_ to use, while macOS is the platform people _need_ to use.
+And it makes sense - iPads can be used like a Mac, docked to an external display with a mouse and keyboard, or like a tablet, or like a notepad with a stylus!That's 3 different modes of computing, and visionOS presents a fourth, and realistically people may prefer to work in any one of these.

+Hopefully as Apple's shared OS codebase matures, the need for separate devices running macOS to support the rest will continue to fade away!
+Because as computers start coming in all sorts of shapes and sizes, why should certain features like offline backups be tied to any particular kind of device and input method?